astorDev/seege/postgres-vs-mongo/article.md

 MongoFactory.GetCollection().Database.DropCollection("expenses");
 ```

 PostgreSQL will need a little more setup.
-Although, EF Core is able to insert records with `Dictionary<string, string>` to the postgres as `hstore` it doesn't really provide any querying capabilities for those, therefore we'll need to use `jsonb` instead.
+Although, EF Core is able to insert records with `Dictionary<string, string>` to Postgres as `hstore` it doesn't really provide any querying capabilities for those, therefore we'll need to use `jsonb` instead.
 Here's what it looks like:

 ```csharp
 public class Db : DbContext {